BioComputingUP/mocafe/docs/source/demo_doc/angiogenesis_2d.rst

     c_0 = fenics.interpolate(c_0_exp, function_space.sub(0).collapse())

 ..
-GENERATED FROM PYTHON SOURCE LINES 250-252
+GENERATED FROM PYTHON SOURCE LINES 252-254

 Together with the initial condition for c, we need to define an initial condition for mu.
 However, this can be simply 0 across all the domain and can be easily defined as follows:

 ..
-GENERATED FROM PYTHON SOURCE LINES 252-254
+GENERATED FROM PYTHON SOURCE LINES 254-256

 .. code-block:: default

     mu_0 = fenics.interpolate(fenics.Constant(0.), function_space.sub(0).collapse())

 ..
-GENERATED FROM PYTHON SOURCE LINES 255-263
+GENERATED FROM PYTHON SOURCE LINES 257-265

 Finally, we need to define an initial condition of the angiogenic factor :math:`af`.
 According to the original paper, initially :math:`af` is 0 everywhere, except for the points inside the source cells where the value is